FICGAN-classification/FICGAN/README.md

 # FICGAN
-this is a FICGAN model for image identification.
+This is a FICGAN model for image identification.